CharlieDigital/typescript-is-like-csharp/docs/pages/intermediate/tuples.md

 Note that we can still destructure the tuple just like before and rename the indices.

+We can label the TypeScript tuple, but we cannot access it with a named accessor like we can with C#.

 ## Aliased Tuple Types

 [C# 12 introduced the option to alias any type](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-12#alias-any-type) which of course includes tuple types!
 So we can apply a name to a tuple just like in TypeScript.